 How will I meet this?

 When the world around us feels chaotic and out of control, we can feel as if we are walking in the wilderness, lost and alone.
-Where can we turn, what can we do to return to calm, peace & acceptance?
+Where can we turn for help?
+What can we do TO help?

 In the book, Deep Survival: Who Lives, Who Dies, and Why, Laurence Gonzales tells the story of a firefighter who winds up lost on a mountain.
 For two days, he thrashes about, growing more and more panicked.
 All along, as his disorientation increases, he believes that he's just around the corner from his destination -a fresh water lake that should be right over the next crest if he's where he thinks he is.